Savannah Cristina: Career beginnings

 In 2019, Savannah Cristina signed a record deal with Dollaz N Dealz.
-She posted videos herself performing around her neighborhood, including a basketball court (for “Rebound”) and a busy intersection (for “Belong to the Streets”).
+She posted videos of herself performing around her neighborhood, including a basketball court (for “Rebound”) and a busy intersection (for “Belong to the Streets”).
 She told Rated R&B, "I got to a point where I wanted people to see what I'm doing, and if that means I have to go out into the street or go into the middle of the beach or go to a basketball court, I'm going to get your attention.
 So, that's where the inspiration came from.
 I came up with the idea myself and I love the way everybody accepted the way that they did."
 She told Flaunt, "All these spots I pick are places from my childhood.
 The basketball court, I grew up going to that court playing with my dad.
 That street is the street I caught the city bus to go to school."

 Her "Self Care" video was filmed at a local beach.
 It went viral and eventually garnered 6 million views.
 She told Yahoo!
 Life that she was motivated to make the clip because "I felt like I was neglecting myself.
 I felt like as a woman, as a person, I was neglecting my feelings [and] my responsibilities that I had to myself."

-Warner Records began courting her after she released her single, "What You Won't Do," and signed her to a deal in January 2020.
-Her major label debut, Self Care, was released on October 2, 2020.
+Warner Records began courting her after she released her single, "What You Won't Do," and partnered with her in January 2020 to release her Self Care EP on October 2, 2020.

+In 2022, she independently released her single “Bad Bitch Energy” which immediately went viral on TikTok and Instagram catching the attention of prominent public figures.
+This resulted in joining a 16-city tour with Arin Ray in October of that year.